metwork-framework/github_organization_management/common_files/docs/100-installation_guide.md

 # To install all scientific libraries (for Python3)
 zypper install metwork-mfext-layer-python3_scientific

-# To install all scientific libraries (for Python2)
-zypper install metwork-mfext-layer-python2_scientific

 # To install "machine learning" Python3 libraries
 zypper install metwork-mfext-layer-python3_ia